Work & Business Guide in Germany

 Work Visa Requirements

-No visa or work permit required; EU citizens have the right to live and work freely in Germany.
+No visa or permit required.
+EU citizens have full rights to live, work, and start businesses freely.

 Business Registration